Gray593/SoftwareDevelopmentAssignment1-Jigsaw/README.md

 ![Pseudocode](./ReportImages/Pseudocode.png)

 Above is the Pseudocode that was created based off of the flowchart to map the high level functionality in more detail.
-It has been created in line with the standards outlined in the referenced document.
+It has been created in line with the standards outlined in the referenced document (Cambridge International, 2025).

 ### 1.3.1 Draw Function Breakdown
 ![DrawFunction](./ReportImages/DrawFunction.png)
 ![DrawFunctionSite](./ReportImages/DrawFunctionSite.png)

 The draw function when called clears the canvas and then iterates through the pieces list first drawing all the locked pieces that are in the correct location and then drawing the pieces that are unlocked. this is to ensure the moveable pieces are brought to top and can be clearly seen by the user this is necessary because as the puzzles increase in difficulty pieces were getting hidden behind other pieces.
-All code in this function is original but was helped greatly by the w3schools html draw on canvas web page (w3shcools, 2025)
+All code in this function is original but was helped greatly by the W3Schools html draw on canvas web page (W3Schools, 2025a)
 ### 1.3.2 Solved Function Breakdown
 ![Solved Function](./ReportImages/SolvedFunction.png)
 ![SolvedFunctionSite](./ReportImages/SolvedFunctionSite.png)

 The solved function is relatively simple compared to other functions within this project it ensures that every object in the pieces array is in the correct position.
 This is achieved by taking the absolute value of the x and y co-ordinates of every piece and then ensuring the result is less than one.
-All code in this function is original but was greatly helped by the Mdn documents for both .abs(mdn,2025) and .every(mdn,2025)
+All code in this function is original but was greatly helped by the Mdn documents for both .abs(mdn,2023) and .every(mdn,2025a)

 ### 1.3.3 Main Function Breakdown
 ![MainFunction](./ReportImages/MainFunction.png)
 ![MainFunctionSite](./ReportImages/MainFunctionSite.png)

 The main function is the core of this program and will have the child functions of create and shuffle broken down in their own corresponding sections.
 This function is called when the website loads and is called again whenever the user starts a new puzzle it takes in one parameter which is an integer that indicates the difficulty of the current puzzle it then ensures the global variable is the same as the local variable, as the comment indicates this was a problem encountered in development the resolution of this bug was found on Stack Overflow.
 Next the columns and rows are set to the difficulty integer plus two, this ensures a healthy increase in difficulty as the integer increases as the columns multiplied by the rows equal the total number of pieces.
 Then the pieces array is created and the selected piece variable is assigned to null.
 The next line of code creates a new html image tag assigns it to a variable then in the next line the images source is set to a random image from the list of image URLs at the top of the code.
-The Image() constructor was a new concept that hadn’t been encountered until now, Mdn documentation was utilised to ensure this function was used correctly (Mdn, 2025).
+The Image() constructor was a new concept that hadn’t been encountered until now, Mdn documentation was utilised to ensure this function was used correctly (Mdn, 2025b).
 Next the piece height and width are assigned by dividing the width and height of the canvas by the columns/rows.
 Finally the onload function at the bottom of the main function ensures that the puzzle is not created until the image has loaded.
 All code in this function is original unless previously stated otherwise.

 ### 1.3.4 Create Function Breakdown
 ![CreateFunction](./ReportImages/CreateFunction.png)